-House Bills 5469-5478 would together implement a new Legislative Open Records Act, which will bring the state legislature under the Freedom of Information Act.
-The package also strikes the current exemption from FOIA for the governor, lieutenant governor, and executive office employees.
+House Bills 5469-5478 would together implement a new Legislative Open Records Act, which will bring the legislature under the Freedom of Information Act.

-The provisions on legislative records are included by adding a new Part 2 to the existing Freedom of Information Act (FOIA).
+It does this by adding a Part 2 to the existing Freedom of Information Act (FOIA).
 The new act would take effect January 1, 2017.
 The bills, generally speaking, add new language that mirrors provisions already in the act for "public bodies."
 However, there are provisions in the bills unique to the legislative branch, notably the process for appealing decisions denying a request for disclosure of a public record under House Bill 5473.

 Also, House Bill 5475 stipulates that the new Part 2 is not to be construed to limit, modify, waive, or otherwise affect the privileges and immunities guaranteed to the legislature under Article IV, Section 11, of the State Constitution, and that it does not create or imply a private cause of action for a violation.
-That bill also contains exemptions from disclosure for certain legislature-specific information, such as communications between legislative offices and their constituents.
+That bill also contains exemptions from disclosure for certain legislature-specific information, such as communications between legislative offices and constituents.
 Also, the new act would not apply to records created, prepared, owned, used, in the possession of, or retained by a public body prior to January 1, 2017.